 Students must receive approval prior to the start of classes for part-time study.

 Students should expect an increase yearly in tuition.
 Students must obtain approval for part-time status prior to the beginning of the semester from the Office of Academic Advising to be eligible for part-time tuition.

-Students enrolled in the College or in the School of Business for full-time residence credit are entitled to full privileges regarding libraries, laboratories, athletic contests, concerts, publications, the Student Union, the University Theatre, and the Student Health Service.
-Part-time students are entitled to the use of the libraries, laboratories, and Student Health Service but not to the other privileges mentioned above.
+Students enrolled in the College or in the School of Business for full-time residence credit are entitled to full privileges regarding libraries, laboratories, athletic contests, concerts, publications, the Student Union, the University Theatre, and Student Health Services.
+Part-time students are entitled to the use of the libraries, laboratories, and Student Health Services but not to the other privileges mentioned above.